Skip to content

 calculations.
 Normal setups will usually include stab defined only on root

-area shared by whole qdisc hierarchy attached to the interface.
-The effect is,
+area shared by whole qdisc hierarchy attached to the interface

 that if you have such setup, the last qdisc with a stab in a chain "wins".
 For